 digital devices don't have enough charge to last the duration.
 Playing

 games is a good way to get everyone's mind off things.
 It's especially

 useful if you have small children who are afraid of the dark; a good

 round of Simon Says will take their mind off their circumstances

 These are just five tips for surviving a blackout.
+You can always buy an emergency survival kit that includes lots of great items for any emergency.
 The key is to prepare

 in advance and not wait until the lights are already out to start

 making plans.
 Good luck!